gopinathsjsu/team-project-team11/README.md

 A Banking application that allows user to perform Banking related operations such as add new accounts, perform transactions and view transaction history.

 ### Design Decision
+We have chosen following tech stack -

+1. NodeJS - We decided to go ahead with NodeJS because of better efficiency and its single threaded feature.
+It also provides huge community suppport which makes development work easy.
+Also it provided many open source libraries.
+Number of concurrent users we could support using NodeJS was the primary reason of why we used NodeJS at backend.
+Secondary reason - Most of our resources are good on this therefore learning curve was less which decreased the turn around time.